CodingRun15/Optikart/README.md

 is required all the time.
 For the figma part, objective was to create a pixel perfect design to bridge the gap between a designer a user and a developer.
 You can visit the website from the links given below
+# Tech stack used:
+For optikart: HTML, CSS, BOOTSTRAP
+For figma based webpage:  HTML, CSS, SASS
 #links can be found here
 # optikart.netlify.app
 # figmaworks.netlify.app